vanithajayasri/ruby_assignment2_question1/README.md

   git commit -am "whatever message you want" git push origin master
   ```
   Create a new repository in your Github account called hw2-sp16.
-Follow the instructions on how to push up an existing repository then submit the link [here](http://www.railsdecal.com/assignments/7)
+Follow the instructions on how to push up an existing repository then submit the link through EMS.
+Please write a short paper 2-3 pages on steps you followed to complete this assignment 2 Q1.